Least cores in energy community games: The Energy Sharing Game

-In plain words, each producer $i \in U_1$ can send up to a maximum amount $p_i>0$, while each consumer $i \in U_2$ can receive up to a maximum amount $q_i>0$.
-Assume the benefit function has the form

 where $\hat{f}_i: \R^{n_i} \to \R$ provides the benefit of user $i$ while not taking part in the coalition, $\alpha$ is the unitary saving of receiving energy from the community, and $\beta$ the unitary cost of sending energy to the community.
 The reward for any coalition is $\gamma>0$ for any exchanged unit within the coalition, i.e., $f_a(t) = \gamma t$.
-Assume $\alpha + \gamma - \beta > 0$, i.e., there is a coalition-wide benefit from exchanging (energy) even when taking into account the cost for sending and the benefit for receiving. }
+Assume $\alpha + \gamma - \beta > 0$, i.e., there is a coalition-wide benefit from exchanging (energy) even when taking into account the cost for sending and the benefit for receiving.
+In this framework the objective function~\eqref{eq:venabler-obj} reads